Mission and History

 Coro in St. Louis

-The Danforth Foundation helped establish Coro in St. Louis in 1973.
-Initially called the Coro Midwestern Center and later renamed to Coro Leadership Center-St. Louis, Coro operated as a separate 501(c)3 nonprofit organization until 2011, when it merged with FOCUS St. Louis.
-From July 2011 through June 2019, FOCUS operated the two Coro programs: the Fellows Program in Public Affairs and Women in Leadership, a part-time leadership development program for mid-career women.
-FOCUS’ decision to discontinue full-time programming led a team of local Coro Fellows alumni to convene an Alumni Transition Team and work to re-home the Coro Fellows Program in the St. Louis region.
-To date, the Fellows program in St. Louis has graduated over 500 highly-capable, engaged civic leaders who work in a variety of private and public sector roles and hold elected office.
+In its 50 year history in the region, Coro programming in St. Louis has transitioned through different names and homes, including a merger with FOCUS St. Louis after a significant period of time under the name of Coro Leadership Center - St. Louis.
+From July 2011 through June 2019, FOCUS operated two Coro programs: the Fellows Program in Public Affairs and Women in Leadership, a part-time leadership development program for mid-career women.
+FOCUS’ decision to discontinue full-time Fellows programming led a team of local, committed Coro Fellows alumni to convene an” Alumni Transition Team” and work to re-home the Coro Fellows Program in the St. Louis region given its significant impact.